fundwotsai2001/Text-to-music-dataset-preparation/README.md

 # Text to music dataset prepare
-The implementation for the audio captioning pipeline used in [MuseControlLite](https://github.com/fundwotsai2001/MuseControlLite).
+The implementation for the audio captioning pipeline used in [MuseControlLite](https://github.com/fundwotsai2001/MuseControlLite), our ICML2025 publication.
 We use [Jamendo](https://github.com/MTG/mtg-jamendo-dataset) and [FMA](https://github.com/mdeff/fma) as exmaple, but the pipeline should be suitable for other datasets.
+The key feature is that we use PANNs to filter audio containing vocals and employ Qwen2-Audio-7B-Instruct for captioning.

 Follow the instructions below:
 1. Clone the github repo, and install the required packages: